Extract acronyms, bookmarks, tracked changes and comments from Word

 Supported Word versions:

-1.3 (see Changelog for info about versions and changes)
+1.5 (see Changelog for info about versions and changes)

-Word 2007, Word 2010, Word 2013, Word 2016 on PC
+Word 2007, Word 2010, Word 2013, Word 2016, Word 2019, Word 2021, Word for Office 365 on PC / Windows

-On my website www.thedoctools.com I have provided free macros for exporting / extracting acronyms, tracked changes and comments for years.
+On my website thedoctools.com I have provided free macros for exporting / extracting acronyms, tracked changes and comments for years.
 The macros have been downloaded by thousands of Word users over the years.
 DocTools ExtractData combines improved versions of those macros in an add-in.
-In addition, the add-in lets you export / extract bookmarks and related data from any Word document - this is new functionality I have developed for the DocTools ExtractData add-in.
+In addition, the add-in lets you export / extract bookmarks and related data from any Word document – this is new functionality I have developed for the DocTools ExtractData add-in.
 As opposed to the free macros, the add-in includes a user interface in the Ribbon for easy access.

 As illustrated in the Introduction section, a menu named Extract Data will be found on the DocTools tab when you have installed the DocTools ExtractData add-in.
 Below you will find details about the individual commands in the Extract Data menu.

-About header info in extract documents
+About header and footer info in extract documents

 Each of the commands in the Extract Data menu creates a new document with the following data in the header:

-- Full name of the source document from which the data was extracted
+• Full name of the source document from which the data was extracted

-- Name of the document creator
+• Name of the document creator

-- Creation date of the extract document
+• Creation date of the extract document

 Extract Acronyms - about the extracted data